AccessibleDitto/EIG-Ev3-Line-Tracing/README.md

 ## Notes For Map
 - **Barriers**: These are the only physical barriers on the map.
 - **All other indicators on the map** are purely **2D** and **are to be used to help your robot navigate through the map**
+- You are not allowed to go over the same line twice

 ## Scoring Breakdown
 | Task                          | Points if within 2 minutes | Points if within 1 minutes |